scverse/scanpy/docs/api/index.rst

 Batch effect correction
 ~~~~~~~~~~~~~~~~~~~~~~~

 Note that a simple batch correction method is available via :func:`pp.regress_out`.
-Checkout the :class:`scanpy.external` for more.
+Checkout :class:`scanpy.external` for more.

 Neighbors
 ~~~~~~~~~